marcelm/cutadapt/doc/guide.rst

     tail -n 4 input.fastq | cutadapt -a AACCGGTT - > output.fastq

 The ``tail -n 4`` prints out only the last four lines of ``input.fastq``, which are then piped into cutadapt.
-Thus, cutadapt will work only on a single read.
+Thus, cutadapt will work only on the last read in the input file.

 In most cases, you should probably use ``-`` at most once for an input file and at most once for an output file, in order not to get mixed output.

 You cannot combine ``-`` and gzip compression since cutadapt needs to know the file name of the output or input file. if you want to have a gzip-compressed output file, use ``-o`` with an explicit name.

 One last "trick" is to use ``/dev/null`` as an output file name.
 This special file discards everything you send into it.
 If you only want to see the